-4.7 The main purpose of the Housing Homelessness & Need review was to analyse and challenge the Council's current strategy to better meet housing needs and identify better ways to support residents who need a home.
+3.7 The main purpose of the Housing Homelessness & Need review was to analyse and challenge the Council's current strategy to better meet housing needs and identify better ways to support residents who need a home.
 This review focused on four specific areas: prevention and decision-making, temporary accommodation, allocations, and rough-sleeping.

-5. Review of Recommendations
+4. Review of Recommendations

-5.1 The Council welcomes the Commission's insight and appreciated the opportunity to explain and explore the challenges and opportunities for housing

-- supply, management and homelessness, meanwhile receiving expert opinion on areas for improvement or change. - 5.2 The Commission's report (delivered during April 2023) has been well received, with majority of the recommendations being agreed.
-The Council's response to the headline recommendations is set out in Appendix 1. - 5.3 It is anticipated that many of the resulting actions will now be taken forward by Cabinet Members and senior officers as part of existing and planned programmes of work, which will in turn be monitored and reported to Policy and Scrutiny and other committees as appropriate.
+- 4.1 The Council welcomes the Commission's insight and appreciated the opportunity to explain and explore the challenges and opportunities for housing supply, management and homelessness, meanwhile receiving expert opinion on areas for improvement or change. - 4.2 The Commission's report (delivered during April 2023) has been well received, with majority of the recommendations being agreed.
+The Council's response to the headline recommendations is set out in Appendix A. - 4.3 It is anticipated that many of the resulting actions will now be taken forward by Cabinet Members and senior officers as part of existing and planned programmes of work, which will in turn be monitored and reported to Policy and Scrutiny and other committees as appropriate.
 Where there are initiatives requiring statutory consultation or formal decision making, these will require separate reporting to Cabinet, the relevant Cabinet Member or senior officer for approval.

-6. Corporate Housing Improving Programme (CHIP)
+5. Corporate Housing Improving Programme (CHIP)

-- 6.1 The Housing Review findings will help steer the change to be undertaken in delivering housing services in Westminster.
-As a next step we are now establishing a Corporate Housing Improvement Programme (CHIP) to support the drive and ambition of delivering the best possible service for our residents. - 6.2 The programme will bring together leadership and support from across the Council, ensuring maximum collaboration and benefit from the expertise and resources of the wider Council, in delivering future housing services for our residents. - 6.3 The CHIP will be working alongside the Director of Housing and other colleagues to lead the programme.
+- 5.1 The Housing Review findings will help steer the change to be undertaken in delivering housing services in Westminster.
+As a next step we are now establishing a Corporate Housing Improvement Programme (CHIP) to support the drive and ambition of delivering the best possible service for our residents. - 5.2 The programme will bring together leadership and support from across the Council, ensuring maximum collaboration and benefit from the expertise and resources of the wider Council, in delivering future housing services for our residents.

+- 5.3 The CHIP will be working alongside the Director of Housing and other colleagues to lead the programme.
 The programme will be overseen by a Corporate Housing Improvement Board comprised of cross Council leadership, accountability, and support.
-The Executive Director of Growth, Planning and Housing will oversee this work. - 6.4 As the CHIP gets underway it will be addressing three immediate priorities that align with the Commission's recommendations: - prioritising communications with residents, which include continuous improvements with the call centre; - implementing a proposed improvement plan for the Repairs Service as soon as possible and; - developing an action plan to improve front line services particularly focused on Housing Needs.
+The Chief Executive will oversee this work. - 5.4 As the CHIP gets underway it will be addressing three immediate priorities that align with the Commission's recommendations: - prioritising communications with residents, which include continuous improvements with the call centre; - implementing a proposed improvement plan for the Repairs Service as soon as possible and; - developing an action plan to improve front line services particularly focused on Housing Needs. - 5.5 Given the size and scale of the service, the programme has been divided into different workstreams which will enable a phased approach to the work.
+To date the programme has focused on four areas: - Communications & Engagement - People & Culture, - Customer Experience - Repairs